Stewart's Corral

 Answer: The device that uses a chip (and narrow band filter) to access specific frequencies.

-Example: GPS signals from satellite are very weak.
+Example: GPS signals from satellite are very, very weak.
 Cell phone signals (in rural areas) from far away towers are very weak.
+(Excluding hill tops!)

 Lesson: Using the actual chip yields better sensitivity to signals.
 The Canary Hotspotter is a good example of this.
 Good GPS units that display signal strength, are as well.